Kechacarl/Horizon-Financial-Services-Policy/README.md

 Reputational Risk: Negative public perception resulting from an incident.

 2.2.
-Risk Assessment
+Risk Assessment:

 All identified risks will be assessed based on their likelihood of occurring and the potential impact they would have on the organization.
 We maintain a centralized risk register to categorize risks as high, medium, or low to prioritize our mitigation efforts.

 2.3.
-Risk Mitigation
+Risk Mitigation:

 For each high- and medium-priority risk, a mitigation strategy will be developed.
 This may include:

 Acceptance: Accepting the risk and its potential consequences.